debitCredit/pythonMorsels/Point/README.md

 Point(x=3, y=3, z=3)
 **Bonus 2**
 ```
-For the second bonus, I'd like you to allow Point objects to be scaled up and down by numbers. ✔️
+**For the second bonus**, I'd like you to allow Point objects to be scaled up and down by numbers. ✔️

 ```>>> p1 = Point(1, 2, 3)
 >>> p2 = p1 * 2